Graça Machel: Personal life

-US President Barack Obama greets Graça Machel at the memorial service for her late husband Nelson Mandela, Johannesburg, 2013.
+U.S. President Barack Obama greeting Machel at the memorial service for her late husband Nelson Mandela, Johannesburg, 2013.

 Simbine married Samora Machel, the first president of Mozambique, in 1975.
 Together they had two children: daughter Josina (born April 1976) and son Malengane (born December 1978).
 Samora Machel died in office in 1986 when his presidential aircraft crashed near the Mozambique-South Africa border.
 Josina is a women's rights activist and in 2020 was listed as one of the BBC's 100 Women.

-Graça Machel Mandela married her second husband, Nelson Mandela, in Johannesburg on 18 July 1998, Mandela's 80th birthday.
+Graça Machel married her second husband, Nelson Mandela, in Johannesburg on 18 July 1998, Mandela's 80th birthday.
 At the time, Mandela was serving as the first post-apartheid president of South Africa.
+She became the only woman to have been First Lady of two countries.
 Mandela died of pneumonia on 5 December 2013.